-1. To gather leads
+1. To gather quality leads.

 Especially if your entry method is to enter an email address, which is then added to your email list (information you own, unlike social media) creating future marketing opportunities and of course, sales and revenue.

-2. Because they’re engaging
+2. Because they’re incredibly engaging.

 Did you know competition posts are 5.5 times more engaging than regular posts?
 You do now!
 If your Facebook page is a ghost town or getting likes and comments is impossible, try a competition to boost your engagement.

-3. Because your audience will love you
+3. Because your audience will love you for it.